outlier-org/outlier-aws-infrastructure/README.md

     - We do, however, dynamically fetch/import and reference these values in this project as needed.
   - ❌ ACM Certificates
     - Why?
 Certificates often have their own lifecycle outside of the core application resources, sometimes with other Savvas parties needing to make changes to them.
 Because of this, I chose to leave their management in the AWS console.
     - We do, however, dynamically import and reference these values in this project.
+  - ❌ Route53 / Hosted Zones (not the api.nightly.savvasoutlier.com A record itself, we are managing that in the CDK 100%)
+    - Why?
+We have different types of stakeholders that would like visibility and control over this, outside of the CDK.
+    - We do, however, dynamically import and reference these values in this project.
   - ❌ Redshift (Data Warehouse)
   - ❌ Firehose, DMS, DataSync and other non-application-stack services.